enriquebk/Light-MVVM-C/README.md

 ## License

-Light MVVM-C is available under the MIT license.
+This framework is available under the MIT license.
 See the LICENSE file for more info.